Senate stimulus negotiations at risk of collapsing over whether companies can be sued for outbreaks

 “That’s like two to four lawsuits per state,” said Hugh Baran, an expert on legal recourse for employees at the worker-focused National Employment Law Project.
 “That’s a trickle.
 It’s not a flood ...
 This whole immunity bill that’s been proposed by McConnell and Cornyn is really a solution in search of a problem.”

 The legal database Lex Machina counts 234 personal injury and wrongful death cases filed against companies for coronavirus related issues as of the end of November, predominantly negligence suits from clientele of cruise lines and assisted-living facilities.
 Another 527 lawsuits have been filed by employees over coronavirus issues, mostly workers claiming they were retaliated against or terminated for getting sick.
-Both of those figures represent just a fraction of the non-covid related court cases those practice areas this year: 16,461 personal injury and wrongful death suits and 17,822 employment cases.
+Both of those figures represent just a fraction of the non-coronavirus related court cases those practice areas this year: 16,461 personal injury and wrongful death suits and 17,822 employment cases.

 “Cases caused by covid-19 have not hit the federal courts in particularly a large wave at this time,” said Rachel Bailey, a legal analyst at Lex Machina.